hash-05/hash-05/README.md

 </p>

-- 👨‍💻 All of my projects are available at [http://www.portshash.com/](http://www.portshash.com/)
+- Pursuing MTech in Artifical Intelligence from Indian Insitiute of Science(IISc), Bengaluru

 - 💬 Talk to me about **Machine Learning, Data Science & Artificial Intelligence**